 You may be able to get something out of the deal, even if you can’t talk them out of the rent increase.
 Renewal incentives, like high-traffic-area carpet cleaning or replacing outdated fixtures in your apartment, are options we’ve seen in the past.

 What kind of rent increase can I expect?

 Your rent increase is typically calculated based on a percentage of your current rent, typically something along the lines of 2-3%.

+Not so fast.
 When you’re considering whether to stay or go after a rent increase notice, the cost of moving should be at the top of your list of consideration.
-Moving is NOT inexpensive, and takes a lot of energy and time.
-If the rent increase is fairly small, and you like where you live, moving is more trouble than it’s worth.
+Moving is NOT inexpensive, not just in money, but also in energy and time.
+If the rent increase is fairly small, and you like where you live, moving is more trouble than it’s worth .

 Reasons to move